tamilarasans/infy/README.md

 Application:
- Request hits controller
+ Request hits controller ,
- Controller invokes service to provide customer reward info with total points Service
+ Controller invokes service to provide customer reward info with total points.
+ Service
  1. fetch all txn of the customerId.
  2. prepare yearmonth and transaction map